 - Employee Resources

 The primary threat to goshawk populations is alteration of its preferred habitat from timber management practices.
-Biologists and land managers have raised concerns over destruction and modification of goshawk nesting, post-fledging, foraging, and wintering habitat.
+Biologists and land managers have raised concerns over the destruction and modification of goshawk nesting, post-fledging, foraging, and wintering habitat.
 Although the goshawk uses a wide range of forest communities during the breeding season, it prefers mature and old-growth forest for nesting and hunting.
-Its winter habitat preferences in North America are poorly understood but the limited data from North America and Europe suggest the bird can use the same habitats year-round as well as non-forested habitats at lower elevations.
+Its winter habitat preferences in North America are poorly understood, but the limited data from North America and Europe suggest the bird can use the same habitats year-round as well as non-forested habitats at lower elevations.
 Although there is some evidence goshawks are resilient to forest fragmentation and can re-establish when cleared areas are reforested, the thresholds for population persistence have not been identified.